hengchu/tiger-haskell/README.md

 IR translation is done.
 You can run `make semantdriver` to get an executable, it will type check a tiger source file and print out the intermediate language.

+I am working on the module that emits x86 assembly code now and hopefully I'll soon get a compiler that emits executable code.

 I recently cleaned up the project of bad dependencies, and made a dependency graph of the important modules in the project.
 It's still not as pretty as I would like it to be, but you can check it out here: